 UND employees must follow these procedures at https://und.edu/covid-19/ in accordance with the guidance from the ND Department of Health (NDDoH) and Centers for Disease Control and Prevention (CDC).
 Refer to the link for complete information.

 Purpose: To maintain the safety of staff and patients by adhering to recommended protocols according to local risk.

-Patient asked to wear cloth mask from home or the clinic will provide them with a surgical mask if they do not come with their own mask.
+Patient to wear cloth mask from home or the clinic will provide them with a surgical mask upon entry to clinic.